Vincent Ethier/Icon Sportswire

 2014-15 | Aaron Ekblad (D) | Florida Panthers | +700 |

-When looking at between the pipes, the last time a goalie was able to win the award was back in 2009 when Steve Mason (Columbus Blue Jackets) took home the title.
+When looking between the pipes, the last time a goalie was able to win the award was back in 2009 when Steve Mason (Columbus Blue Jackets) took home the title.
 However, despite the 15 years of no-goalie Rookie of the Year winners, a total of 16 goaltenders have been able to win the accolade throughout the Calder Trophy's history.

 The influx of talent into the NHL is at an all-time high, so betting on the Calder Trophy before and early in the season has never been more challenging.
 Sure, there are years when the opening favorite takes home the award, but more often than not, there are a handful of players who shuffle in and out of being favored all season.